LiftLaboratory/Alpha/README.md

         print("a:",a)
     ser.write(b"lights_A_200_200_200]")
  ```
 ```python
     for x in range(5):
         b = ser.readline().decode('utf-8').rstrip()
         print("b:",b)
 ```
-Reading, decoding, and printing the bits received by the Ardunio.
 ```python
     run_cameras('A')
  ```
- Running our camera function, for camera 'A'.
  ```python
     ser.close()
  ```
-Close the serial communication channel(?).

 ## Arduino Documentation